auth0/docs/articles/clients/index.md

 Select the client type that matches your application:

 - **Native**: Used for mobile, desktop or hybrid apps, than run natively in a device, like Android, Ionic or iOS.
 For a complete listing of the SDKs Auth0 offers for mobile apps refer to: [Native SDKs](/quickstart/native).
-The OAuth 2.0 flow you can use with this client type is **Implicit Grant**.
-For more information on how to do so refer to: [API Auth: Implicit Grant](/api-auth/grant/implicit).

 - **Single Page Web Applications**: Used for JavaScript front-end apps that run on a browser, like Angular, jQuery or React.
 For a complete listing of the SDKs Auth0 offers for SPAs refer to: [Single Page App SDKs](/quickstart/spa).
-The OAuth 2.0 flow you can use with this client type is **Implicit Grant**.
-For more information on how to do so refer to: [API Auth: Implicit Grant](/api-auth/grant/implicit).

 - **Regular Web Applications**: Used for traditional web applications that run on a server, like ASP .NET, Java or Node.js.
 For a complete listing of the SDKs Auth0 offers for Web Apps refer to: [Web App SDKs](/quickstart/webapp).
-The OAuth 2.0 flow you can use with this client type is **Authorization Code Grant**.
-For more information on how to do so refer to: [API Auth: Authorization Code Grant](/api-auth/grant/authorization-code).

 - **Non Interactive Clients**: Used for server to server applications like CLIs, daemons or services running on your backend.
 Typically you would use this option if you have a service that requires access to an API and you want it to request access tokens in order to do so.
-The OAuth 2.0 flow you can use with this client type is **Client Credentials**.
-For more information on how to do so refer to [API Auth: Client Credentials Grant](/api-auth/grant/client-credentials) and [Setting up a Client Credentials Grant using the Management Dashboard](/api-auth/config/using-the-auth0-dashboard).

 After you set the name and client type, click **Create**.